alliesaizan/nyc-taxicab-analysis/README.md

 I made the following assumptions while conducting this analysis:

 - The demographic data provided is collected at the zone level
-- The word “recommend” in question 5 implies that the question is asking us to build a recommendation system; however, predictions from a supervised learning algorithm are sufficient to act as a recommendation for a passenger’s tip percentage based on historical data
+- The word “recommend” in question 5 implies that the question is asking us to build a recommendation system; however, predictions from a supervised learning algorithm are sufficient to act as “recommendations” on what percentage a passenger should tip based on historical data
 - Choropleth maps are sufficient for understanding high-level traffic trends

 ## Methods